-- (c) Makes false statements that he or she has placed a weapon of mass destruction at any location other than one specified in KRS 508.075; or - (d) Without lawful authority places a counterfeit weapon of mass destruction at any location other than one specified in KRS 508.075. - (2) A counterfeit weapon of mass destruction is placed with lawful authority if it is placed as part of an official training exercise by a public servant, as defined in KRS 522.010. - (3) A person is not guilty of commission of an offense under this section if he or she, innocently and believing the information to be true, communicates a threat made by another person to school personnel, a peace officer, a law enforcement agency, a public agency involved in emergency response, or a public safety answering point and identifies the person from whom the threat was communicated, if known. - (4) Except as provided in subsection (5) of this section, terroristic threatening in the second degree is a Class D felony. - (5) Terroristic threatening in the second degree is a Class C felony when, in addition to violating subsection (1) of this section, the person intentionally engages in substantial conduct required to prepare for or carry out the threatened act, including but not limited to gathering weapons, ammunition, body armor, vehicles, or materials required to manufacture a weapon of mass destruction.
+(c) Makes false statements that he or she has placed a weapon of mass destruction at any location other than one specified in KRS 508.075; or

+(d) Without lawful authority places a counterfeit weapon of mass destruction at any location other than one specified in KRS 508.075.

+(2) A counterfeit weapon of mass destruction is placed with lawful authority if it is placed as part of an official training exercise by a public servant, as defined in KRS 522.010.

+(3) A person is not guilty of commission of an offense under this section if he or she, innocently and believing the information to be true, communicates a threat made by another person to school personnel, a peace officer, a law enforcement agency, a public agency involved in emergency response, or a public safety answering point and identifies the person from whom the threat was communicated, if known.

+(4) Except as provided in subsection (5) of this section, terroristic threatening in the second degree is a Class D felony.

+(5) Terroristic threatening in the second degree is a Class C felony when, in addition to violating subsection (1) of this section, the person intentionally engages in substantial conduct required to prepare for or carry out the threatened act, including but not limited to gathering weapons, ammunition, body armor, vehicles, or materials required to manufacture a weapon of mass destruction.

+Phone Use.
+Middle and High School students with phones are to keep them in their lockers throughout the entire school day.
+Students may briefly check phones during passing times.
+High School students are permitted to use cell phones at lunch.
+Upon 3 "technology violations", a student's specific case will be reviewed, and they may not be allowed to bring personal electronics to school for the duration of the school year.

+Key fob access.
+Students who enter the building using a key fob are subject to disciplinary consequences.
+Building key fobs should never be given to students for use, even with an adult present.

+Posters.
+Posters are displayed only with the approval of the principal or organization sponsors.
+Posters should be attractive in appearance and clear in message.

+Tobacco.
+The possession or use of any tobacco or like product is not allowed anywhere on the campus.
+Tobacco products include products containing nicotine or like substances, including (but not limited to) cigarettes, chewing tobacco, vaping pens, "dab" pens, JUULs, patches, gum, or any other device used to deliver nicotine to the body.

-Illegal Drugs and Alcohol
+Illegal Drugs.
 For the purpose of this policy, the words "illegal drug" shall mean any mind-altering drug or mind-altering substance.
 The purchase, possession, use, sale, or distribution of any of these drugs is illegal by any federal statute, and any statute of the State of Kentucky.